I would like to give some added traction to what I regarded as a very important post by Elizabeth yesterday:

 The way practitioners utilise ferritin only to access your iron status is not the way forward.
 It is like we do not allow a TSH only test for your thyroid.
 It is time to demand a better understanding of what is really going on with your iron, especially since it is the base cause of oxidative stress.
 Out of control oxidative stress feeds all chronic diseases.

 My obsession over iron is because iron eats magnesium for lunch.
 The activation of 3,751 enzymes depends on magnesium as Mother Nature intends.

-In my humble opinion, my understanding of anemia is a clinical sign of inflammation and/or chronic disease.
-The iron-based literature is apparently off limits to practitioners of all types, more on that later.
+In my humble opinion, my understanding of anemia is that it is a clinical sign of inflammation and/or chronic disease.

 A votre sante!